'We are thrilled that the work we have done over the last five years has been recognised at a national level. Thank you to all involved!"

 Dave Harvey, business journalist for BBC Points West came to Charfield Primary School to find out just what was going on.

-We look forward to more events like this next year!
+their schools.
+We look forward to repeating this exercise soon.”